chtzuehlke/poc_log2metrics/README.md

 # What

-This tool scans for patterns in SYSIN and provides openmetrics-like metrics with counts for pattern occurrences.
+This tool looks for patterns in lines coming from system in and provides metrics via an openmetrics-like endpoint with count statistics for pattern occurrences.

-This is pre-aplha code and should not really be used at the moment ;-)
+This is pre-alpha code and should not really be used at the moment ;-)

 # Sample